tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   For developing the project: Basic knowledge of the command line and a code editor.
 You can find [a beginner-friendly guide on Tatiana Mac's blog](https://www.tatianamac.com/posts/beginner-eleventy-tutorial-partii)
 -   A basic knowledge of Figma and a free account.
 They have a pretty great [get started area](https://help.figma.com/hc/en-us/categories/360002051613-Get-started).
--   A basic knowledge of utopia: what it does, what the base font size represents. see here for an explanation(xxx).
+-   A basic knowledge of utopia: what it does, what the base font size represents.
+Here's an [all-around introduction written by the creators](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/)(11 min read), [here's an intro in video form](https://www.youtube.com/watch?v=DDuGtN-GakA)(18 minutes).
+And here's [their Figma starter project](<https://www.figma.com/file/V5t7R4xCfEwmyafLC2GkDI/Utopian-project-kickstarter-(Community)?type=design&node-id=651-506&mode=design&t=grMFbdzA3bJLN3eu-0>) where they lay out the basics in a more hands-on way - and with lots of diagrams!
 I'll be giving brief refreshers but I won't be going in depth.
 -   A project with tailwind CSS set up.
 Can be empty, can be an existing one.
 -   ❤️‍🔥